wanjee/ShuweeAdminBundle/doc/configuration.md

 Implement the corresponding method in your Admin class and it will be executed.
 All callbacks are given a single $entity parameter.

+### Form rendering callbacks

+In certain cases, you would like to change certain values of a form being rendered.
+For instance adding default values from cookie, session and/or Request.

+The following callback(s) are triggerd:

+* preCreateFormRender: before the CreateEntity form is rendered (right before calling createView)

 ## Register your Admin class as a tagged service

 ``` yaml